Chart Color Schemes

 Hamersley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hamersley's dwelling structures, as per the latest Census, consisted of 90.6% houses and 9.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Perth metro's structure of 59.6% houses and 40.4% other dwellings.
-Home ownership in Hamersley stood at 40.5%, with mortgaged dwellings at 43.5% and rented ones at 16.0%.
-The median monthly mortgage repayment was $2,000, higher than Perth metro's average of $1,950.
+Hamersley's dwelling structure, as per the latest Census, consisted of 90.6% houses and 9.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Perth metro had 77.8% houses and 22.1% other dwellings.
+Home ownership in Hamersley was at 40.5%, with mortgaged dwellings at 43.5% and rented ones at 16.0%.
+The median monthly mortgage repayment in the area was $2,000, higher than Perth metro's $1,907.
 Median weekly rent in Hamersley was $380, compared to Perth metro's $350.
 Nationally, Hamersley's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing